mattmerriel/Connect-Workshop1/content/connect/Part2/4-LoggingCustomerDetails/4-WritingToDynamoDB.md

 ![Execution Role](./LoggingCustomerDetails-19.png)

 ## Next Steps
 We now have the CallerId Records being written to the DynamoDB table.
-In the next section, we will update the code to return if the caller has rang before.
+In the next chapter we will perform a check to see if the caller has rang previously and return that to the contact centre in the response payload.
 You can proceed to the next chapter of the workshop be clicking the link below or on the sidebar to the left.